-Italian 3D printer manufacturer WASP just unveiled their newest line of liquid deposition modelling ceramic printers.
+Italian 3D printer manufacturer WASP just unveiled their newest line of material extrusion ceramic 3D printers.
 They also showed off the impressive capabilities of the line with by faithfully recreating Michaelangelo’s David.
 The company hopes that the machines will serve as a game-changer in the world of ceramic printing.

 WASP have formally launched the DeltaWASP 2040 Clay and also the DeltaWASP 40100 Clay and shown off its artistic merits.
 The 2040 clay is an extension of previously existing line of delta printers while the 40100 is entirely new.
 The former is a ceramic version that brings in all the great attributes of the original but applied instead to a wide range of ceramic materials.
 In fact, the company boasts that both printers can use “all ceramic materials”.